slidenerd/ec2-mean-test/EC2.md

 If this post needs an update, [open an issue](https://github.com/slidenerd/ec2-mean-test/issues) Lets GOO!!!

 ## About my local machine
- 1. Experience has taught me that these types of tutorials are super dependent on what my local machine, version etc etc is.
+ 1. Experience has taught me that these types of tutorials are super dependent on what my local machine, version etc is.
  2. I am on OSX High Sierra 10.13.6
  3. If you are using Windows, some of the steps such as SSH setup will vary significantly but you will be able to follow through the rest of this guide.